dynovaio/newrelic-sb-nrql-vscode/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE ↗][license] file.

+## Disclaimer

+New Relic already provides syntax highlighting as part of their [Code Stream Extension ↗][vscode-codestream], but this extension provides a lightweight alternative for those who want to use NRQL in their local development environment without the need to log into New Relic.

+> This extension is not affiliated with *New Relic, Inc.* in any way.

 [badge-license]: https://img.shields.io/badge/License-MIT-blue.svg?maxAge=2592000&style=flat-square
 [badge-language]: https://img.shields.io/badge/Language-NRQL-blue.svg?maxAge=2592000&style=flat-square